quyykk/endless-sky/docs/rfcs/text/0000-outfit-types.md

 	outfit type Hyperdrive -1
 ```

-which will remove the first outfit that has a `"type"` equal to `Hyperdrive`.
+which will remove the first outfit that has a `type` equal to `Hyperdrive`.

 # Drawbacks